radareorg/radare2/DEVELOPERS.md

 * See doc/vim for vimrc

-* See doc/clang-format for work-in-progress support for automated indentation
+* See .clang-format for work-in-progress support for automated indentation

 * Use the r2 types instead of the ones in stdint, which are known to cause some portability issues.
 So, instead of uint8_t, use ut8, etc..